-Ethereum surged to $1,336 on January 10, 2021, not far from the all-time high of $1,432 it reached on January 13, 2018.
+Ethereum surged to $4,891.70 in November 2021.
 If the Ethereum blockchain continues to be adopted in 2021, which is very likely to happen, then the price of Ethereum could rise, according to crypto analysts.
-James Todaro Blocktown Capital managing partner predicts Ethereum price to go as high as $ 9,000 in 2021.
+James Todaro Blocktown Capital managing partner predicts Ethereum price to go as high as $9,000 in 2021.

 Ethereum 2.0, Ethereum’s second version, is one of the reasons that will influence investment decisions in Ethereum.
 Ethereum 2.0 will concentrate on energy production and refining instead of mining.
 Keep in mind that proof of stake will require a crypto wallet for transaction identification and authentication to ensure the safety of funds.